Probability and Statistics > Slovin’s Formula

 - N = Total population and

 Need help with a specific homework question?
 Check out our tutoring page.

 Example question: Use Slovin’s formula to find out what sample of a population of 1,000 people you need to take for a survey on their soda preferences.

 Step 1: Figure out what you want your confidence level to be.
-For example, you might want a confidence level of 95 percent (which will give you a margin error of 0.05), or you might need better accuracy at the 98 percent confidence level (which produces a margin of error of 0.02).
+For example, you might want a confidence level of 95 percent (giving you an alpha level of 0.05), or you might need better accuracy at the 98 percent confidence level (alpha level of 0.02).

 Step 3: Round your answer to a whole number (because you can’t sample a fraction of a person or thing!)